ramkipalle/spark-examples/Example1/README.md

-CICD - Build Docker image and push it to Github Container Registry
+## CICD - Build Docker image and push it to Github Container Registry

-1. Create a new workflow from the Actions menu of the repository In this case, the workflow name is docker-image-build-push-example.yml created in .github/workflows folder
+1. Create a new workflow from the Actions menu of the repository.
+    In this case, the workflow name is docker-image-build-push-example.yml created in .github/workflows folder

-    This workflow gets triggered whenever there is a checkin happens in cicd folder in the main branch.
+    This workflow gets triggered whenever there is a code checkin happens in cicd folder in the main branch.

 2. Create two github secrets

-    GHCR_PASSWORD - Use this secret to publish the docker images to the github docker container registry.
+    <p>GHCR_PASSWORD - Use this secret to publish the docker images to the github docker container registry.
 The personal access token associated with this secret has read, write and delete packages permissions.
-    GHCR_PULL_PASSWORD - Use this secret in APIs, airflow to pull images from the container registry.
+    <p>GHCR_PULL_PASSWORD - Use this secret in APIs, airflow to pull images from the container registry.
 The personal access token associated with this secret has read packages permissions.

 3. Create a kubernetes secret that connects to github docker container registry to pull the images

-    Note: Make sure you create the secret in spark-apps namespace The following instructions gives steps to create the secret from command line using kubectl
+    Note: Make sure you create the secret in spark-apps namespace The following instructions provide steps to create the secret from command line using kubectl

     a.
 Set the context to spark-apps namespace kubectl config set-context --current --namespace=spark-apps